Scoville Scale Guide: How to Measure Pepper Heat for Perfect Spice Control

 Various types of hot peppers arranged by size and color

 • SHU (Scoville Heat Units): The classic measurement developed by Wilbur Scoville in 1912.
 It measures how much sugar water is needed to dilute the pepper extract until the heat is no longer detectable.
+Modern methods use high-performance liquid chromatography (HPLC) to measure the exact amount of capsaicinoids, but the results are still reported in SHU.

-The higher the SHU/SCU, the hotter the pepper.
+The higher the SHU, the hotter the pepper.
 Knowing these numbers helps you decide which peppers to use when you want to add a whisper of warmth or a full-blown inferno to your dishes.

 1. Scoville Scale Reference Chart – Your go-to guide for comparing pepper heat levels.